First ever EU Children’s Summit paves way for future of Europe debate

 NOTE TO EDITOR:

-Read the draft Bucharest EU Children’s Declaration and the Experts’ Supporting Document ‘Exploring what the EU can do to promote and support the participation of children in decision-making’.
+Read the Bucharest EU Children’s Declaration and the Experts’ Supporting Document ‘Exploring what the EU can do to promote and support the participation of children in decision-making’.

 This year is the 30th anniversary of adoption of the UN Convention on the Rights of the Child (UNCRC), which has been ratified by all EU countries.
 Article 12 of the UNCRC guarantees all children the right to be heard and have their views given due weight in accordance with their age and maturity.